auycro/auycro.github.io/_posts/2015-09-02-implement-websocket-unity-webgl-javascript-plugin.md

 keywords: ",unity,unity3d,webgl,websocket,javascript"
 ---

-<p class="lead">  This post will introduce you how to implement Unity's WebGL with WebSocket. <br/>
+<p>This guide will introduce you how to implement Unity's WebGL with WebSocket. </p>
-This tutorial will explain about client side only.</p>

 <h3>Part1</h3>
 <h4>Prepare Javascript plugin function</h4>
 <p class="text-left">
+First we will prepare the WebSocket library in javascript. <br/>
-Here is my Javascript plugin for WebSocket "MyPlugin.jslib".
+Here is my Javascript plugin for WebSocket, "MyPlugin.jslib".
 </p>

 {% highlight javascript %}